mobizt/ESP-Mail-Client/README.md

 ![arduino-library-badge](https://www.ardu-badge.com/badge/ESP%20Mail%20Client.svg) ![PlatformIO](https://badges.registry.platformio.org/packages/mobizt/library/ESP%20Mail%20Client.svg)

-Arduino E-Mail Client Library to send, read and get incoming email notification for ESP32, ESP8266, SAMD21 and RP2040 Pico devices.
-The library also supported other Arduino devices using Clients interfaces e.g. WiFiClient, EthernetClient, and GSMClient.
+The comprehensive Arduino Email Client Library to send, read and get Email notification for ESP32, ESP8266, SAMD21 and RP2040 Pico devices.

-This library allows sending and reading Email with various attachments supported and provides more reliable and flexibilities of usages.

-The library was tested and works well with ESP32s, ESP8266s, SAMD21s and RP2040 Pico based modules.
+This library was tested and works well with ESP32s, ESP8266s, SAMD21s and RP2040 Pico based modules.

-This library has built-in WiFi client and aim to be full functionality Email client that can send, read and get Email notification without other indirect Email proxy services needed.

-External Arduino Client can be used which this allows other devices (with minimum 80k flash space) to work with this library.
+The library also supported other Arduino devices via client libraries e.g. WiFiClient, EthernetClient, and GSMClient.

+The Arduino device to use this libray should has at least 80k flash space and 20k memory.

 # Features